 - Sealed Evil in a Can: Nobody even knew this thing was around until Tekkadan started mining the half-metal field it was buried in.

 - Villainous Legacy: Hashmal and its fellow Mobile Armors are the reason the Post Disaster era is the Crapsack World it is over 300 year after they were destroyed or sealed away.

 - Walking Spoiler: You can't discuss Hashmal without spoiling The Reveal about the nature of the Calamity War.

-- Wave Motion Gun: It fires a massive particle beam from its front, capable of destroying small landscapes.
+- Wave-Motion Gun: It fires a massive particle beam from its front, capable of destroying small landscapes.
 Amusingly, despite looking incredibly flashy, it's virtually useless against anything with Nano-Laminate Armor.
 Less amusingly, it can wipe out a civilian settlement in a single shot.